sparkfun/OpenLCD/README.md

   </tr>
 </table>

-These AVR-based Serial Enabled LCDs are based on the HD44780 controller, and include an AVR ATMega328p with an Arduino compatible bootloader.
+These AVR-based Serial Enabled LCDs are based on the HD44780 controller, and include an AVR ATmega328P with an Arduino compatible bootloader.
 They accept control commands via Serial, I2C and SPI.

+This repo contains the firmware that runs on the SerLCD hardware.
+If you are looking for the Arduino Library to talk to these devices please go [here](https://github.com/sparkfun/SparkFun_SerLCD_Arduino_Library).

 Repository Contents
 -------------------